|Misdiagnosis By Design - The Story Behind the ADA Diagnostic Criteria|

 Though long-term epidemiological studies of large populations showed that over time a hefty percentage of the symptom-free patients whose blood sugar had tested near 160 mg/dl (8.2 mmol/L) on a Glucose Tolerance Test or whose blood sugar was over 110 mg/dl (6.1 mmol/L) on the Fasting Plasma Glucose test did go on to develop the classic diabetic complications, some remained symptom-free.
 It was these "borderline" patients whose fate troubled the experts, since a diabetes diagnosis could have so many negative repercussions..

-Weighing these two points, the members of the NDDG committee sensibly decided to set the diagnostic criteria for diabetes as high as possible, to avoid labelling patients with the damaging "D-word" until their condition had deteriorated so badly that they could benefit from the few anti-diabetic drugs at their disposal.
+Weighing these two points, the members of the NDDG committee sensibly decided to set the diagnostic criteria for diabetes as high as possible.
+They would intentionally avoid labeling patients with the damaging "D-word" until their condition had deteriorated so badly that they could benefit from the few anti-diabetic drugs at their disposal.